henicorhina/spatial_analysis/README.md

 License
 ----------

-This code is distributed under a GNU General Public License v3.0
+This code is distributed under a GNU General Public License v3.0.

+Please refer to the websites for Mantel and PypeR for their respective licenses.